AlexAxenti/School-Projects/Project1/README.md

 There is only one required argument with possible inputs 1, 2, or 3.
 List of inputs with corresponding feature:

 	1 - FIXME Log

 	2 - File Type Count

 	3 - Find Tag

 ## Feature FIXME Log
 Description: This feature will find every file in your repo that contains the word '#FIXME' in its last line.
 These files will then be recorded into a new file (or overwritting the existing file) named fixme.log.

-Execution: To execute this file, arg1 when calling the script must be '1'
+Execution: To execute this file, arg1 when calling the script must be '1' as such:

 	./CS1XA3/Project01/project_analyze 1

 Reference:
 How to find the last line of a file: https://kb.iu.edu/d/acrj

+## Feature File Type Count
+Description: The user is prompted for a file extension (txt, pdf, etc).
+The script will then output how many files of that type exist in your repo

+Exectuion: To execute this file, agr1 when calling the script must be '2' as such:

+	./CS1XA3/Project01/project_analyze 2

+As well as inputting a correct file type extension when prompted by the script.

+## Feature File Tag